The Chain That Cannot Break

 Scripture teaches monergism — God alone accomplishes the decisive acts.
 Your response is the fruit of grace, not the cause of it.
 "No one can come to me unless the Father who sent me draws them" (John 6:44).
 "It does not, therefore, depend on human desire or effort, but on God's mercy" (Romans 9:16).

 Test this in your own heart, right now.
 When you read "God alone accomplishes the decisive acts" — is there a quiet correction rising in your chest?
 A small internal footnote that wants to add, well, He does the big part, but I still had to say yes?
 That footnote is the whole disease in one clause.
 Watch what it does.
-It sounds humble — I only did a small thing, He did the rest.
+It wears humility's clothes — I only did a small thing, He did the rest.
 But the grammar gives it away.
 The footnote is making sure your name is still somewhere on the deed.
 It is carving out a tiny corner of the work and saying: that corner was mine.
 Not God's.
 Mine.
-You did not even realize you were writing your name in there.
-But the sinful heart writes its name in everywhere it can, and nothing exposes the writing like the word alone.
+Nothing exposes the writing like the word alone.
 When Scripture says God saves alone, watch where your reflex wants to insert a but.
-That but is the linchpin of the entire Arminian fortress.
-Pull it, and the walls come down.
+That but is the linchpin of the whole objection — the one word in the sentence you are still reaching to keep for yourself.

 Synergism is the theological equivalent of "I basically did all the work on the group project."
 Everyone nods, everyone knows who actually carried the weight, but someone still needs their name on the paper.